csaea/ap-a-java/key-concepts.md

 - **Class**

-  Implementation (like a blueprint or a factory) of attributes and behaviors of an object.
+  Implementation (like a blueprint or a template) for creating attributes and behaviors of an object.
   ```java
   public class Book {
       private String title;
       private String author;
   }

 - **Object**

   A specific instance of a class.
 (If a library needs to add a new book, then a single book it creates is an **object**).